Travelling to San Francisco for Okta's Oktane19 Conference was a blast!

 5) Okta Ventures

-Okta ventures is Okta's Investment fund providing $50 million to startups that are focused technologies such as Artificial Intelligence and Blockchain to address challenges in Identity, Security, and Privacy.
+Okta ventures is Okta's Investment fund providing $50 million to startups that are focused on technologies such as Artificial Intelligence and Blockchain to address challenges in Identity, Security, and Privacy.

 Oktane19 Guest Speakers & Sponsors